PoCInnovation/SmartShark/README.md

 ## What is SmartShark (SmSh) ?

-SmartShark is an IDS (Intrusion Detection Systeme) coupled with some machine learning.
-The main goal of SmSh is to prevent a network from being attacked by a DDOS (Distributed Denial-of-Service) or a MITM (Man In The Midle).
-A DDOS can shut down a whole network and avoiding it could avoid some shutdowns of your website, while a MITM will spy your conection and steal some important data.
-It uses the machine learning to learn how does a DDOS looks like and learns to be more efficient when facing one, and has an algoritme to detect MITM attack.
+SmartShark is an IDS (Intrusion Detection Systeme) base on machine learning.<br>
+The main goal of SmSh is to prevent a network from being attacked by a DDoS (Distributed Denial-of-Service) or a MITM (Man In The Midle).<br>
+A DDoS can shut down a whole network, avoiding it will protect your services (website/API/app/etc.), while a MITM will spy your connection and steal important data.<br>
+SmartShark uses machine learning to learn how does a DDoS looks like and learns to be more efficient when facing one.<br>
+¨To detect MITM Smsh has an algorithm to detect ARP table attacks.

 ## What tool are we using